Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Weak gravitational waves

 Using the definition of the kinematical tensors~\eqref{eq:kinematical-tensors_def} together with~\eqref{eq:4-velocity_linearized}--\eqref{eq:coordinate-acceleration_general-free-fall}, a long but straightforward calculation leads to

 where

-are purely kinematic contributions, in the sense that do not involve the gravitational field, present already in Minkowski spacetime.
-The residual terms in~\eqref{eq:linearized-kinematical-tensors}, do involve the metric perturbation, and contribute differently for gravitational waves of different metric theories, as will be shown in \S \ref{sec:examples}.
+are purely kinematic contributions, in the sense that do not involve explicitly the gravitational field, present already in Minkowski spacetime.\footnote{Despite the fact that these purely kinematical quantities do not exhibit explicitly the perturbation $h_{ab}$, they should not be regarded as independent of it, since the freely falling condition \eqref{eq:coordinate-acceleration_general-free-fall} in fact determines the velocities, and therefore those quantities, in terms of the perturbation.} The residual terms in~\eqref{eq:linearized-kinematical-tensors}, do involve explicitly the metric perturbation, and contribute differently for gravitational waves of different metric theories, as will be shown in \S \ref{sec:examples}.
+It is worth recalling that, for a given cloud of test particles, the kinematical tensors are uniquely defined by covariant equations [cf. \eqref{eq:kinematical-tensors_def}--\eqref{eq:projector-orthogonal-to-u}] and are therefore well-defined independently of the specific coordinate system one uses; thus, $\theta$, $\sigma$, and $\omega$ are in particular gauge-invariant within the weak field approximation.

+The reader might wonder if one could use a coordinate system in which the purely kinematical contributions \eqref{eq:Minkowskian-kinematical-tensors} simplify.
+In fact, since the particles are falling freely, one can use a Fermi normal coordinate system \cite{manasse1963fermi, fortini1982fermi, rakhmanov2014fermi} adapted to the worldline of one reference particle which thus will remain at rest with respect to this coordinate system.
+This would simplify slightly the expressions in \eqref{eq:Minkowskian-kinematical-tensors}.
+However, we prefer not to restrict the coordinate system this way and rather restrict it by gauge conditions that simplify the form of the perturbation for the gravitational wave, as will be shown in the examples of \S \ref{sec:examples}.

 Moreover, from~\eqref{eq:riemann_linearized} and~\eqref{eq:4-velocity_linearized} it follows that the tidal tensor is